aktagon/llmkit/README.md

 func main() {
     // Anthropic example
     anthropicKey := os.Getenv("ANTHROPIC_API_KEY")
-    response, err := anthropic.Chat(
+    response, err := anthropic.Prompt(
         "You are a helpful assistant",
         "What is the capital of France?",
-        "", // no schema for simple chat anthropicKey,
+        "", // no schema for simple prompt anthropicKey,
     )
     if err != nil {